2020 PAPER SHREDDING DATES

-The Clean Communities program is a comprehensive litter abatement program serving New Jersey residents and visitors for over 30 years.
-The basic mission is to reduce litter in public places, promote the volunteer cleanup of public lands and sustain a reduction in litter through education.
+The Roxbury Township Clean Communities program along with New Jersey Clean Communities is comprehensive litter abatement program serving residents and visitors.
+The program's mission is to reduce litter in public places, promote the volunteer cleanup of public lands and sustain a reduction in litter through education and enforcement.

 The Township will collect the bagged litter once the clean-up is complete.